 The rapid growth of the Internet of Things (IoT) and the number of connected devices over the last decade was forecasted to radically change business operations and simplify maintenance and repair projects, especially for industries like manufacturing, healthcare, and automotive.
 As we enter 2020, service leaders have expressed their disappointment in the hype that got ahead of reality.
-It’s not all a technological mirage, though.
+However, it’s not all a technological mirage.

 Where exactly has IoT fallen short?